ehmicky/spyd/docs/algorithm.md

 Also, medians are used instead of arithmetic means.

-## Benchmarking cost
+## Measuring cost

-_Problem_: Benchmarking adds a small performance cost:
+_Problem_: Measuring adds a small performance cost:

 - retrieving timestamps
 - making the function call itself (even if the task is empty)
-- repeatedly checking whether the benchmark loop should end
+- repeatedly checking whether the measuring loop should end
-- loading the benchmarking logic and/or processes
+- loading the measuring logic and/or processes

 That cost increases a task's apparent time but is unrelated to the task itself.

-_Solution_: Those costs are estimated by benchmarking an empty function then subtracting it from the measures.
+_Solution_: Those costs are estimated by measuring an empty function then subtracting it from the measures.

-The task is also looped in order to decrease the percentage of the measure related to the benchmarking cost.
+The task is also looped in order to decrease the percentage of the measure related to the measuring cost.

 ## Time resolution